Chorizo — Nutrients, Health Benefits, And Shopping Tips

 How to store chorizo

-Chorizo should be kept in the refrigerator, preferably in its original packaging.
-If opened, wrap it tightly in plastic wrap or foil to maintain its flavor.
-Properly stored chorizo can last up to two weeks.
+Chorizo should be stored in the refrigerator, ideally in its original packaging.
+Once opened, it should be securely wrapped in plastic wrap or foil to preserve its taste.
+When properly stored, chorizo can remain fresh for 1-2 weeks if unopened, and should be consumed within 1 week after opening.

 ✅ Extra Tip